DannyM9021/cecs450/README.md

 - Potential factors: Gender, Age, Occupation, Physical Activity Level, Stress Level, BMI Category, Blood Pressure, Heart Rate, Daily Steps, Sleep Disorder
 - Sleep quality metrics: Sleep Duration, Quality of Sleep

+The dataset is in csv format.
+It is very clean as it does not contain any missing information.
+The only mislabeled data is in the BMI Category.
+The descriptions in the dataset indicate that the BMI categories are "Underweight, Normal, Overweight, Obese".
+However, we found the BMI category column has "Normal weight, Normal, Overweight, Obese".
+We believe the underweight was mislabeled as "Normal weight" so we change column name to the correct category.

 ## Definitions